Although Retail Landscape Improving with Increase in Leasing, Rents and Sustained Investment Activity Still a Year or Two Away From Full Recovery

 With shoppers beginning to spend again, most retailers are seeing year-over-year growth in same-store sales, a precursor to growth in real estate demand that is now showing up in improved leasing numbers, said CoStar Group Real Estate Strategist Suzanne Mulvee, who delivered the update and forecast this week to CoStar clients along with Jay Spivey, CoStar director of analytics, and Norm Miller, vice president of analytics.

 While far below 2007’s hyper-inflated peak of 64 million square feet, the 12.8 million square feet of absorption in the second quarter of 2010 continued a positive trend that began a year ago in third-quarter 2009.
 While 12 of the top 20 retail markets posted negative absorption in 2009, 16 of 20 markets recorded positive absorption in the second quarter, led by fairly strong growth in Houston, New York, Northern New Jersey, Boston and Denver.
 South Florida, which experienced some of the worst space losses last year, is also seeing positive growth in 2010.
 Dallas, Tampa, Phoenix and Chicago continue to suffer absorption losses, but at a far lower rate than last year.
-CoStar forecasts continued overall growth in national absorption figures for retail space
+CoStar forecasts continued overall growth in national absorption figures for retail space in coming quarters.

 The growing influence of services in the U.S. retail market, and improving conditions in the overall economy are helping to drive retail leasing numbers.
 Of the roughly 35,000 retail leases signed in 2010, Subway led the way with 65 new locations, while financial services firms such as Edward Jones, State Farm Insurance, Liberty Tax Service and Allstate have also added multiple locations.